Saudi Shi'ites fear new unrest after spy arrests

 By Angus McDowall

-QATIF, Saudi Arabia Al-Awamiyah is a small village of shabby houses, narrow streets and dilapidated palm groves that has earned a big reputation as the centre of unrest among Saudi Arabia's Shi'ite Muslim minority.
+QATIF, Saudi Arabia, April 10 Al-Awamiyah is a small village of shabby houses, narrow streets and dilapidated palm groves that has earned a big reputation as the centre of unrest among Saudi Arabia's Shi'ite Muslim minority.

 In two years of persistent protests in Awamiyah and other parts of Qatif district on the Gulf coast, 17 people have died in unrest as Shi'ite youths took to the streets demanding equal treatment from the Sunni Muslim-dominated government.